KhalilMayyasi/WBDocumentation/docs/PaymentAndDelivery.rst

 * Adding the following information:

    * Name - how end users will see it
-   * Delivery Service - merchants can select from the following delivery services
+   * Delivery service - merchants can select from the following delivery services

       * Pickup
       * Aramex
       * Other (merchant’s courier)
-      * Only Digital Goods (for subscription/online goods)
+      * Only digital goods (for subscription/online goods)

    * Description
-   * Delivery Cost
+   * Delivery cost

       * Left blank if the shipping cost will be determined after the order

-   * Free Shipping (once order reaches this limit, shipping is free)
+   * Free shipping (once order reaches this limit, shipping is free)
    * City for delivery
-   * Permitted Payment Methods
+   * Permitted payment methods
    * Merchants can add an additional field for the order form

       * along with a hint for customers for the additional field